yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 **Principle #6**:
 "The most efficient and effective method of conveying information to and within a development team is face-to-face conversation."

-{% quote Face-to-face doesn't mean at the same office, especially now %}
+{% quote Face-to-face doesn't mean at the same office, especially now. %}

 Face-to-face doesn't mean sitting in the same office.
 The Manifesto doesn't say anything about co-located or distributed teams.
 It's obvious that in modern software projects,